CSProjects-Dev/PhysioCare-Hub-FYP/README.md

 8. Post-Therapy Feedback collection to monitor patient progress

 9. Expert Doctor Consultation option for serious injuries or cases requiring professional attention

+🔒 Source Code Availability:

+Due to academic integrity, security, and patient data privacy concerns, the complete source code of this project is maintained in a private repository.
+Access can be provided to supervisors upon official request.